willbond1/synesthete/README.md

 - extract FFT features from audio signal
 - output array of colors using FFT features
 - output color array to LED strip
-- input/output data to SSD from ARM Processor
+- input/output data to SD from ARM Processor